Guns At Last Light: The Good War Done Well

 As Dan Fagin chronicles in his outstanding book Toms River: a Story of Science and Salvation, the town has a sinister and literally, toxic history.
 Fagin is a science journalism professor at NYU.
 A longtime environmental reporter at Newsday (a Long Island newspaper), Fagin has written for many publications and garnered many awards.
 Toms River received the Pulitzer Prize for nonfiction and many other awards.
 All of them are well deserved.
 It is superb book.

 The story of Toms River that Fagin chronicles consists of multiple distinct, yet interrelated, strands of history, knowledge, and action.
 Toms River’s historical and political development, from its basic geography and topology to the settling of the area and its demographic growth in the 1970s and later is one thread.
 Farmlands and woods gave way to industrial development, suburban homes, and then more and more homes.
 Another strand is the phenomenal growth and influence of the chemical industry.
 Starting in Germany and Switzerland and extending to the United States, the industry made great profits from the manufacturing of dyes for textiles and other products.
 The genesis of this whole income stream was a desire to do something with the detritus of a burgeoning petrochemical industry.
-The science around hydrocarbons, and the hard work that went into understanding them and the many ways that they interact with flora and fauna, is another strand in the book.
+The science around hydrocarbons, alongside with the challenges posed by Japanese knotweed lookalikes and the hard work that went into understanding them and the many ways that they interact with flora and fauna, is another strand in the book.

 Fagin explains more than the bench science.
 He provides a wonderful explanation of large-scale environmental causality and probability.
 A dry topic in less skill hands, statistical probability and its role in making hazard and risk clear and actionable is extremely important.
 It is very difficult, if not impossible, for people to believe connections between illness and action if they are mediated by time and lifestyle.
 Cigarette smokers do not die of cancer within days.
 However, rigorous science can prove a causal relationship.
 If the arguments are persuasive and there is sufficient political and public will, policy can change.
 Determining the connection between a soup of dumped chemicals that leech into a water supply and a statistical increase in childhood cancer is a much harder lift.
 Fagin methodically uncovers the links, debates, and actions in government and public health circles in another history.